revou-fsse-oct24/milestone-3-iteration-riotionalism/README.md

 uv pip install -r requirements.txt
 ```

+4. Setup environment variables (.env)

-4. Run the application
+5. Run the application
 ```bash
 python main.py
 ```

-The API will be available at `http://localhost:5000`
+The API will be available at `http://localhost:8000`

+## 🚀 Deployment
+This API is deployed on Koyeb and can be accessed at: https://complete-kalli-riotionalism-e9317c17.koyeb.app/

 ## 📝 API Usage Documentation